 And this is a lengthy way to say it felt good to work those muscles.
 Over the weekend I helped throw a baby shower for some good friends.
 And when I say “helped”, I really mean the least you can reasonably do and still get away with signing your name on the card.

 I didn’t come up with the theme (Camping, if you couldn’t tell); I didn’t design the invitations or create the menu or choose the dishes or arrange the flowers.
 And I didn’t intend to post about it (these are just some iPhone snaps taken for posterity).

-But what I did do was take several nap times over the span of a week to make that silly little banner (as seen in the first image of this post) and then deck those tables with all the plaid fabrics and camping accoutrements scrounged up between the group of us.
+But what I did do was take several nap times over the span of a week to make that silly little banner above and then deck those tables with all the plaid fabrics and camping accoutrements scrounged up between the group of us.

 And despite its relative innocuousness, that alone felt like hiking a mountain... or starting a fire... or pitching a tent... (just how many camp metaphors will I liken it to?).
 It may not be a full room makeover, but I have to believe it’s exercising those semi-atrophied creative muscles.

 It feels good to get back at it.